shuvodewan/laravel-otp-generator/README.md

 ---

 >**NOTE**</br>
->Publishing vendors are optional only required if you are willing to change configaration and use database as ***OTP*** storage.
+>Publishing vendors are optional only required if you are willing to change configuration and use database as ***OTP*** storage.

 <br/>